1,2-Dioxetane: Derivatives

-The hypothesis could not be proved because these four-membered cyclic peroxides are quite unstable.
-Then in 1968 the first example of a stable dioxetane derivative was made at the University of Alberta in Edmonton: 3,3,4-trimethyl-1,2-dioxetane, prepared as a yellow solution in benzene.
+In 1968 the first example of a stable dioxetane derivative was made at the University of Alberta in Edmonton: 3,3,4-trimethyl-1,2-dioxetane, prepared as a yellow solution in benzene.
 When heated to 333 K, it decomposed smoothly (rather than explosively, as many peroxides do) to acetone and acetaldehyde with the emission of pale blue light.

 The second example of a dioxetane derivative was made shortly after: the symmetrical compound 3,3,4,4-tetramethyl-1,2-dioxetane, obtained as pale yellow crystals that sublimed even when kept in the refrigerator.
 Benzene solutions of this compound also decomposed smoothly with the emission of blue light.
 By adding compounds that normally fluoresce in UV light the colour of the emitted light could be altered.

-Carbon monoxide
+Carbon monoxide generation

-The dioxetane intermediate is capable of generating carbon monoxide and has been explored as a carbon monoxide pro-drug.
+The dioxetane intermediate can release carbon monoxide and has been explored as a pro-drug.